lll-solutions/meeting-transcription/README.md

 The setup wizard will guide you through everything:
 - ✅ Creating a GCP project (or using existing)
-- ✅ Setting up billing ($300 free credits for new users!)
 - ✅ Enabling required APIs
 - ✅ Deploying to Cloud Run
 - ✅ Storing your API keys securely